 Keeping your room cool and dark will help you sleep better, and keep you from waking up too early.
 A good sleep routine is also important.
 Try to stick to a regular sleep schedule.
 This should include going to bed at the same time each night, and keeping your bedroom quiet and dark.

 Exercise has been shown to improve sleep quality and help people fall asleep faster.
 If you struggle to fall asleep, regular exercise may be beneficial for you.
-Try to keep your exercise routine 30-60 minutes before bed, as this may help you fall asleep faster.
+Try to keep your physical activity to 30-60 minutes before bed, as this may help you fall asleep faster.

 Don’t Watch TV In The Hour Before Bed